your go-to licensed independent insurance broker!

 "Adesh took the time to understand my needs for a Life Insurance policy.
 I was impressed with the options and service so I referred my family and friends to him."

 "Working with Adesh made the process extremely fast and easy.
 He will go the extra mile for you."

 "It was my first time enrolling into a Medicare Advantage plan.
 He explained how all of it works and got me into a fantastic plan."

 "Adesh was able to answer all of my questions and get me into an affordable plan to meet my needs.

 Adesh Soodeen - The Insurance Desk - All Rights Reserved

 Not affiliated with the U.S. government or federal Medicare program.
 I do not offer every Medicare plan available in your area.
-At the time this was published (September 2023) I represent six organizations that offer forty-seven products in Broward County.
+At the time this was published (October 2023), I represent five organizations that offer 64 products in Broward County.
 Any information I provide is limited to those plans I do offer in your area.
 Please contact Medicare.gov or 1-800-MEDICARE to get information on all your options.